-Rhetorical Theory (Graduate-Level Survey)
+Rhetorical Theory Primers (Advanced Survey)

-This is the UnTextbook homepage for a doctoral-level (MA/Ph.D.) survey in Rhetorical Theory.
-At UMN-TC, it is most often offered as WRIT 5776: "The Rhetorical Tradition: Modern Era."
 This project began as a "living document" in the first version of this class, taught in Fall 2019.
 My sincerest thanks go out to the following graduate scholars at the University of Minnesota, Twin Cities, who were integral to constructing the inaugural version of this resource:

 Mark Brenden, Katlynne Davis, Stuart Deets, Austin Fleming, Brandi Fuglsby, William Heinze, Jacqueline James, Brittany Knutson, Eduardo Nevarez, Joshua Morrison, Natalie Warren, Ryan Wold, and Jessa Wood.